v411e/hasswebhookbot/README.md

 ## Usage
 The bot is almost stateless (database only used for lifetime) and can be used within multiple rooms.
+Most attributes are optional.
+The only attribute that always has to be provided through home assistant is `data: message`.
+You can set this to `None` if you are not using it (e.g. sending a redaction or image)
 ```yaml
 service: notify.<your_service_name>
 data: